nogibjj/candle-cookbook/docs/PR_REQS.md

 1. Copy the [recipe template](../templates/recipe.md) into the relevant build platform directory (i.e. aws, azure, local)
 2. Rename as your kebab-case `recipe-name.md`.
 3. Add your recipe and link to the relevant `build-platform/index.md` file
+4. Add your recipe and link to `SUMMARY.md`

 To include assets create a new folder `assets/source/<recipe-name>/`